Corrective shoe inserts (Orthotics)

 Orthotics are especially useful for those with foot pain and those who may have fallen arches.
 Orthotics may help properly reposition the structures of the foot, easing the pressure and rebalancing the distribution of weight on the feet.
 Those with arthritic feet or those experiencing pain due to plantar fasciitis may find relief with orthotics, as they also tend to find issues with arch complications.
 Orthotics are a great way to give your feet extra support, which can come in handy for those who tend to stand or work on their feet for the majority of the day.
 The next type of patient who made aid in the use of orthotics are those with diabetes.
 It is more likely for those with diabetes to develop corns and calluses.
 When this occurs, the friction of the corn or callus against your footwear can be extremely uncomfortable and painful.
 Orthotics, in this instance, can be useful in reducing the pressure placed upon the affected areas.

-If you would like more information about the type of orthotics that is best for your condition, we suggest you speak with a board-certified podiatrist for a professional recommendation.
+If you would like more information about the type of orthotics that is best for your condition, we suggest you speak with a foot doctor in Philadelphia for a professional recommendation.

 For other resources: